 - (1) ACTION PLANS What are your KEY short- and longer-term ACTION PLANS?
 What is their relationship to your STRATEGIC OBJECTIVES?
-HOW do you develop your ACTION PLANS? - (2) ACTION PLANImplementation HOW do you DEPLOY your ACTION PLANS?
-HOW do you DEPLOY your ACTION PLANS to your WORKFORCE and to KEY suppliers, PARTNERS, and COLLABORATORS, as appropriate, to ensure that you achieve your KEY STRATEGIC OBJECTIVES?
+HOW do you develop your ACTION PLANS? - (2) ACTION PLAN Implementation HOW do you DEPLOY your ACTION PLANS?
+HOW do you deploy your ACTION PLANS to your WORKFORCE and to KEY suppliers, PARTNERS, and COLLABORATORS, as appropriate, to ensure that you achieve your KEY STRATEGIC OBJECTIVES?
 HOW do you ensure that you can sustain the KEY outcomes of your ACTION PLANS? - (3) Resource Allocation HOW do you ensure that financial and other resources are available to support the achievement of your ACTION PLANS while you meet current obligations?
-HoW do you allocate these resources to support the PLANS?
-HOW do you manage the risks associated with the PLANS to ensure your financial viability? - (4) WORKFORCE PLANS What are your KEY WORKFORCE PLANS to support your short-and longer-term STRATEGIC OBJECTIVES and ACTION PLANS?
-How do the PLANS address potential impacts of CLIMATE CHANGE on your WORKFORCE members and any potential changes in WORKFORCE CAPABILITY and CAPACITY needs? - (5) PERFORMANCE MEASURES What KEY PERFORMANCE MEASURES or INDICATORS do you use to track the achievement and EFFECTIVENESS of your ACTION PLANS?
-HOW does your overall ACTION PLAN measurement SYSTEM reinforce organizational ALIGNMENT? - (6) PERFORMANCE PROJECTIONS For these KEY PERFORMANCE MEASURES or INDICATORS, what are your PERFORMANCE PROJECTIONS for your short- and longer-term PLANNING horizons?
+HoW do you allocate these resources to support the plans?
+HOW do you manage the risks associated with the plans to ensure your financial viability? - (4) WORKFORCE Plans What are your KEY WORKFORCE plans to support your short-and longerterm STRATEGIC OBJECTIVES and ACTION PLANS?
+HOW do the plans address potential impacts of CLIMATE CHANGE on your WORKFORCE members and any potential changes in WORKFORCE CAPABILITY and CAPACITY needs? - (5) PERFORMANCE MEASURES What KEY PERFORMANCE MEASURES or INDICATORS do you use to track the achievement and EFFECTIVENESS of your ACTION PLANS?
+HOW does your overall ACTION PLAN measurement system reinforce organizational ALIGNMENT?

+(6) PERFORMANCE PROJECTIONS For these KEY PERFORMANCE MEASURES or INDICATORS, what are your PERFORMANCE PROJECTIONS for your short- and longer-term planning horizons?
+What is your projected PERFORMANCE on these action plan measures or indicators compared with your projections of the PERFORMANCE of your competitors or comparable organizations and with key BENCHMARKS, as appropriate?
 If there are gaps between your projected PERFORMANCE and that of your competitors or organizations offering similar HEALTH CARE SERVICES, HOW do you address them in your ACTION PLANS?